MonicaPhillips/EDA-Course-Project-1/README.md

 # EDA-Course-Project-1
-My solution to EDA Course Project 1
+These files contain my solution to EDA Course Project 1.

 Hello!
 And thank you for reviewing my work.